-The opioid epidemic takes a toll on many people both emotionally and economically.
-If you or someone that you care about has been negatively impacted by Oxycontin use, then you should consider talking to an experienced attorney who can help you determine whether to pursue an Oxycontin lawsuit.
+The opioid epidemic takes a toll on many people, both emotionally and economically.
+If OxyContin or another prescription drug has hurt you or someone you care about, consider talking to an experienced attorney.
+A products liability lawyer can help you determine whether to pursue an OxyContin lawsuit.
 Get started today with a free initial case review.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help